 TABLE OF CONTENTS

-During a Speed Networking session, it's always useful to schedule the interactions amongst participants beforehand.
+During a Speed Networking session, it's always useful to schedule the interactions among participants beforehand.
 It would undoubtedly be helpful for an event organizer to plan out specific meetings (or "grab bag" sessions) so that they can designate who should talk with whom during these predetermined times within their broad session schedule.

 2. How to set up Matching Rules?